While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 \section{Stable and Unstable Domains}

 The primary results of the paper characterize regions in which the stablecoin price process can be interpreted as `stable' and `unstable'.
 In this section, we derive these results for the given model of a single speculator facing imperfectly elastic demand for STBL.
-In the next section, we consider generalizations of the model and how the stability results will differ given different model structure.
+In the next section, we consider generalizations of the model and how these results will differ given different design and market structures.